dsusin/android_app_randomizer/README.md

 android_app_randomizer
 ======================

-Launches "random" apps with "random" parameters to the devices visible to adb
+randomizer.pl launches "random" apps with "random" parameters to the devices visible to adb

+Initial objective was to capture "random" traffic from mobile devices.